NazmiHakim/JavaScript-Basic/Logic Operators/README.md

 ## Description

-The `index.html` file contains JavaScript code embedded within the `<script>` tags.
-Here's a brief overview of what each section does:

 1. **Logical AND (`&&`)**:
    - Declares two variables `x` and `y`.
    - Checks if both `x` and `y` are positive numbers using the logical AND operator.